EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 torch
 ```

-and `torch_gpy_test.py` is any script that performs a test task using PyTorch.
+and `torch_gpy_test.py` is any script that performs a simple task using PyTorch.

 ### Example 1 - Step 1.
 Writing a Dockerfile